Joseph Standing: Trial

 On August 1, 1879, eleven days after the shooting, Governor Colquitt offered a $500.00 reward for "the capture of the murders of the Mormon elder" accompanying the thirteen warrants for arrest issued by the local Sheriff.
 Andrew Bradley, Jasper P. Nations, and Hugh Blair were indicted by a grand jury for first degree murder and riot.

 Accompanied by John Morgan, Clawson returned to Dalton, Georgia for the trial in October.
 Henry Holston, Mary Hamlin, and Jonathan Owensby testified in behalf of the prosecution.
 The latter two interacted with the mob while Standing and Clawson were in the mob's custody prior to the shooting.
 Numerous witnesses testified for the defense, and it was widely understood that most of them were lying.
 On October 19, three days after the trial began, the accused were acquitted of murder.
 On October 29 the Deseret News reported that the accused had also been acquitted of "riot."

 The Atlanta Constitution reported that seven of the twelve men were Christians and at least one a member in good standing in a local church.
 John Morgan wrote to the paper; "If these men are Christians; if they and their advisers and abettors are to be admitted into the city that "lieth four square," we beg the privilege of locating in the other place, as we think it much preferable."
 The paper replied;

-We agree with Elder Morgan in his sentiments about the pious "Christians," recognized members and communicants of churches who imbrue their hands in the blood of innocence and mutilate the dead.
-If heaven is to be their place of abode in the great hereafter region, we shall prefer a home in another region, where murders cannot enter and hypocrites find no rest.